 Life and death isn’t always at stake; however, there are many other factors to consider.
 Build pipelines produce the software that runs in the live environment, and often have the ability to deploy directly to that environment.
 Failing to adequately secure such powerful tools leaves us open to costly compromise.

 With all the talk of GDPR, it’s easy to forget that personal data isn’t the only thing worth protecting, nor is it the only thing attackers are interested in (as Tesla found out when its exposed Kubernetes cluster was abused for cryptocurrency mining).

 So how do we go about securing the production line?
 A good starting point is to threat model our pipelines in the same way we do for the software we’re building.
 A well-constructed threat model will highlight areas of risk that need our attention and drive prioritisation of any improvements, leading to in an increasingly secure pipeline based on risk.

 Unless we can provide a production line that is secure enough for our needs, we cannot build software that is secure enough for our needs.
-Keep an eye out for my next blog post that will explore some of the practical steps you can take to secure your pipelines.
+For some practical steps you can take to secure your pipelines, read my second post.